Fabs/mysterious-ruby/README.md

 of access ('guest', 'user', 'admin').
 In a real world scenario it could also be used to check the server status, hence it is the root path.

+- Warden Comments: ..

-- Session and User for auth: ...
+- Session and User for auth: ... (session duplication, triplication)

 - Comments on specs: ...